Entanglement between atomic condensates in an optical lattice: effects of interaction range: Introduction

 An analysis of the entropy and entanglement in a 1D harmonic lattice system was from the viewpoint of quantum information theory was given in the reference \cite{Audenaert}, along with the generalization to the 2D and 3D cases.
 The area-dependence of the entropy \cite{Plenio} and the quantum correlations \cite{Schuch} in a harmonic lattice including some aspects of the critical behavior were also studied.
 Nevertheless, the general relationship between area-dependent entropy and the nature of QPT is not yet fully understood \cite{Plenio}.
 We will examine an aspect of this relationship and provide some new insights.

 Two-site entanglement is also a most useful quantity with which to examine the nature of quantum correlations in a lattice system.
 For the case of an infinite spin-chain, with nearest neighbor interaction, the critical behavior of two-site entanglement was given in references \cite{Osterloh}.
-It is clear from these studies that two-site entanglement shows the non-local nature of a many-body system in a QPT.
+It is clear from these studies that two-site entanglement shows the non-local nature of a many-body system close to QPT.

+This paper is organized as the follows: In Sec.
+II, we introduce the system of two-component dipolar condensates trapped in a two-dimensional optical lattice.
+In Sec.
+III, we make the Gaussian approximation to the system and show that the system can be represented in terms of harmonic oscillators.
+The quantum phases (QPT) of the system are then determined.
+In Sec.
+IV, we study the area-dependent entropy and its behavior closing to a QPT.
+In Sec.
+V, we investigate two-site entanglement and then we give out a conclusion.